-- If it is a renewal either submitted early or late, the requirement applies as of February 1, 2020. - If it is a timely renewal, the requirement applies to renewals due on or after March 31, 2020 (impacting benefits starting in the first month of the new certification period).
+- If it is a renewal either submitted early or late, the requirement applies as the policy effective date. - If it is a timely renewal, the requirement applies to renewals due on or after the end of the next calendar month after the policy effective date (impacting benefits starting in the first month of the new certification period).